 E-IPA-16-HX

 Available Ports: 16

-Port Function Direct (AoIP Stream)
+Port Function Direct (AoIP Stream) ~

-Label Stream_1
+Label Stream-1

-Auto ge nerated label options \land
+Auto ger erated label options \land

 Description: Direct (AoIP Stream)

-Quantity: 1 ~ Add up to 3

-Additional audio channels per port: 0 channels
+Additional audio channels per port: 7 Add up to 7

-Add Close
+Quantity: 1 Add Close Add up to 7 Add Close

 - 4. Add a label. - 5.
-Add as many additional channels as you require for this stream (up to 3, giving 4 channels in this stream) - 6.
+Add as many additional channels as you require for this stream (up to 7, giving 8 channels in this stream) - 6.
 Click Add, then Close. - 7.
 Click the port to select it (light blue highlight). - 8.
 In port properties, go to Tx AES67 Device Options. - 9.
 The system will automatically allocate a multicast IP address.
 You can change this now if needed.